Conversion rate is the ratio between the total number of visits and the visits which resulted in a conversion to at least one of your goals.

 It seems pretty straightforward, right?
 Still, there are some details that may be worth thinking about:

-This is quite relevant to such e-retailers.
-Just because the customer has acted once, it does not mean that one should stop trying to get the visitor doing more purchases.
+This is quite relevant to e-retailers.
+Just because the customer has acted once, it does not mean that one should stop trying to get the visitor to purchase more products.

 Instead, let’s say you are a software company that sells software subscriptions.
 Then it may be that your goal is to transform the visitor only once: Getting them to start a subscription.